Court process

 • contraventions of a civil penalty provision.

-• indictable offences of reckless conduct - category 1 and industrial manslaughter under the:
+• indictable offences of negligent or reckless conduct – category 1 and industrial manslaughter under the:

 • Work Health and Safety Act 2011